CLARIAH/mediasuite-info/docs/workspace/jupyter-notebooks.md

 In its first phase of the Jupyter Notebooks service (launched with Version 3 in July, 2018), the notebooks are offered in an authenticated environment.
 Please use our [contact details](http://mediasuite.clariah.nl/contact) if you need more information.

+Besides, we produce ***Collection notebooks*** to create overviews of the Media Suite's collections composition.
+We use some of the visualizations produced with these notebooks to update our Collection pages in the [Data registry CKAN](http://mediasuitedata.clariah.nl/).
+More complete documentation of the Collection notebooks can be found in the [Github repository wiki](https://github.com/beeldengeluid/labs-search-api/wiki/Collection-Notebooks).